JorgeVladGarcia/DScourseS18_FinalProject/README.md

 colnames(top25.twitter)[which(names(top25.twitter)=="author.id")] <- "id"
 merged.data2<- merge(top25.twitter, merged.data1, by="id") # dropping all non-matching observations
 ```
-Finally, we clean our data set, mainly we get read on repeated observations and information that I do not consider relevant, although it could potentially be used for other sorts of statistical anaysis.
+Finally, we clean our data set, mainly we get read on repeated column-wise observations and information that I do not consider relevant, although it could potentially be used for other sorts of statistical anaysis.
 ```
 merged.data2$author.y<- NULL
 merged.data2$scnd.country.instition<- NULL